 The 12-volt DC system batteries are charged by the engine charging system.
+If your boat is equipped with the optional shore power system, the batteries are also charged by a battery charger.
 12-volt power is distributed to the battery switches and circuit breakers on the Main Distribution Panel (MDP) that protects the switch panel on the helm.
-Battery voltage for the house electronics is monitored using the voltmeter on the MDP.
+Battery voltage for the house battery is monitored using the volt meter on the MDP.
 The engine battery voltage is monitored on the engine display.